-The analyses done so far paint a comprehensive picture of the changes in activity due to the migration at the community-level.
+The analyses done so far paint a comprehensive picture of the changes in activity due to migration at the community-level.
 Yet, they do not disentangle the effects happening at the user-level.
 We found that \emph{relative} activity increased (\ie, fewer users posted more often), but the underlying mechanism for this change is still unclear.
 Users' activity may have indeed increased \emph{after} the migration, \ie, individually, each user who migrated might post more often on the fringe website, but the increase could also be due to self-selection: users who migrated following the moderation measure might have been more active to begin with.

-Understanding the reason behind the activity increase is important in order to evaluate the efficacy of the moderation measure.
-If the increase occurred because users became more active, the subset of users ``ignited'' by the moderation measure could cause even greater harm.
-However, if this increase were only due to self-selection, we might consider the measure successful in decreasing the activity and reach of the communities.
-To evaluate this, we perform an additional set of analyses inspecting what changed at the \emph{user level} post-migration.
+Understanding the reason behind this (relative) activity increase is important to evaluate the efficacy of the moderation measure.
+If the increase occurred because users became more active, the subset of users ``ignited'' by the moderation measure could cause even greater harm in the new platform.
+However, if the increase was only due to self-selection, we might consider the measure successful in decreasing the activity and reach of the communities.
+To better understand the mechanism behind this activity increase, we perform an additional set of analyses inspecting what changed at the \emph{user level} post-migration.
 To do so, we analyze the set of users before and after the migration, and additionally, the set of \textit{matched users} described in \Secref{sec:methods-user}.

 \xhdr{Comparing posts-per-user distributions} We begin by comparing the distribution of posts from matched users and the general population of users both before and after the migration. \Figref{fig:matched_summary} depicts the complementary cumulative distribution function (CCDF) of the number of posts for all users (solid line) and for matched users (dashed line) both in the fringe communities (in red) and on Reddit (in blue).